recipedude/Schooling/Free to Learn.md

 If the goal were to encourage critical thinking and diversity of thought one would never model a school system the way modern schools are organized that explicitly indoctrinate and foster obedience.

+Home directed self directed education

+Can make friends easily, able to look adults in the eye

+Optimal context for self directed education

+Agile learning centres

+Need to trust

+Need time to be bored, time to go down various roads, learn the tools (like computers)

+Mixed age group is critical and a variety of adults

+Age mixing is the key, instinct to play is mixed age - provides the opportunity to be boosted up to the younger child and the opportunity to cultivate leadership in the older children

 ### Resources